 Jean-Claude is an ESRC funded PhD student at the University of Sheffeild.
 His thesis examines the use of radio in post-conflict situations and peacebuilding initiatives.
 He specifically focuses on Radio Okapi in the Democratic Republic of Congo.

-Struan is a first year History PhD student at Northumbria University in Newcastle.
+Struan is a History PhD student at Northumbria University in Newcastle.
 My thesis firstly investigates how loyalist masculinities are expressed throughout the symbolic landscape of Northern Ireland.
 I am focusing on the impact of militarised displays, the public glorification of violence and the continued presence of intimidating imagery.
 Secondly the project seeks to understand ways of undoing this regressive practice which elevates a selective voice while silencing other narratives.
 This project is situated at the busy intersection between my three primary interests: culture, gender and conflict.
 This is derived from my background in History of Art at Glasgow University and Masters in Creative Practices of Research from Glasgow School of Art.

 Jaremey is a Senior Lecturer in the School of International Relations at the University of St Andrews.
 He received his DPhil in International Relations from the University of Oxford.
 His main research interests are: ex-combatant reintegration, veterans’ politics, and youth as peacebuilding agents.
 He has published research on ex-combatant reintegration in International Peacekeeping, Review of International Studies, and Third World Quarterly.
 His 2013 monograph, Ex-combatants and the Post-conflict State: Challenges of Reintegration, was published by Palgrave Macmillan’s Rethinking Political Violence series.